WAeUP/waeup.identifier/doc/source/index.rst

 Version: |release|
 ------------------

-'WAeUP Identifier' is a software for scanning and verifying fingerprints stored on a WAeUP Kofa portal.
+`WAeUP Identifier` is a software for scanning and verifying fingerprints stored on a WAeUP Kofa portal.
 It is designed to work as a graphical application even on Raspberry PIs.